124f5411/mdb-basic/README.md

 # mdb-basic
-# Features Material Design for Bootstrap
+# Material Design for Bootstrap